joshman91/sam_api/sam/key.md

 nav: key
 ---

-ATTENTION: We are transitioning to include an email verification step for API key sign up.
-All API keys used to access SAM APIs must have a verified email address associated no later than Friday, November 17, 2017.
+ATTENTION: We have transitioned to include an email verification step for SAM Application Programming Interface (API) key sign up.
+All API keys used to access SAM APIs must have a verified email address.
+If your existing API key no longer works, please submit a new request.

 {% raw %}
 <div id="apidatagov_signup">Loading signup form...</div>